develephant/corona-html5-console-plugin/README.md

 ## Notes

-You'll need your browsers "Developer Tools" open to view the console output.
+ - You'll need your browsers "Developer Tools" open to view the console output.
+ - A Corona project can be found in the __demo__ directory.
+ - A compiled HTML5 project can be found in the __html5/console__ directory.

 ---